garancev/redesigned-robot/myConfig.md

 `git a = git add`
 `co = commit -m`
 `amend = commit --amend --no-edit`
+`conflict = !git ls-files -u | cut -f 2 | sort -u`

 __How to read:__
 `git amend` does the same thing as `git commit --amend --no-edit`, which is useful when I have simply made an extra change without having pushed yet.
+`git conflicts` gives me the diff list with _only_ the conflicted files (if any).
+Not useful very often, but when I update an older branch!
+The `!` signals it's a script and not a command to concatenate to a git call.
+Here it's needed to pipe results without having `git` added before the other commands.

 ## Log
 To print my git logs with a default level of reading comfort, the `abrevCommit` flag is true by default.